Configure identity provider routing rules

 Due to a change in the way that Safari reports device user agents, Okta can't differentiate between app requests that come from macOS devices and those that come from Safari on iPadOS devices.

 To prevent iPadOS devices from bypassing iOS policies, configure a Deny/Catch-All routing rule that applies to macOS and iPadOS devices.
-To prevent iPadOS device users from being affected by your macOS app routing rules, inform them that they must do one of the following options.
+To prevent your macOS app routing rules from evaluating iPadOS device users, inform these users that they must do one of the following options.

 - Option 2: Per-website basis.
 Open Safari, tap Aa on the left side of the search field, and then tap Request Mobile Website.

-- Option 3: Access the target app through their Native App or Okta Mobile.
+- Option 3: Access the target app through the Native App or Okta Mobile.